 Ultimately, you need to decide if an independent administration is right for your situation.
 You want to honor the decedent’s wishes and act in the best interest of all heirs, but you may not be sure which type of succession administration best meets everyone’s needs.

 Our experienced Louisiana succession lawyers can explain how the pros and cons of the different types of succession administrations apply to your case, and we can help you make the difficult decisions.

 Each year, our succession attorneys help hundreds of families throughout Louisiana resolve their succession and probate issues.
-Call us, or contact us through this website to learn more about how we may help you.
+Call us, or contact us through this website to schedule an initial consultation.